11e régiment parachutiste de choc

-The 11^{e} régiment parachutiste de choc ("11th shock parachute regiment), often called 11^{e} choc, was an elite parachute regiment of the French Army.
-It used to serve as the armed branch of the SDECE.
+The 11^{e} régiment parachutiste de choc ('11th shock parachute regiment'), often called 11^{e} choc, was an elite parachute regiment of the French Army.
+It used to serve as the armed branch of the SDECE, France's external intelligence agency between 1944 and 1982.
 Its insignia, designed by lieutenant Dupas, features Bagheera in the moonlight and a golden wing.
-The motto is Qui ose gagne ("who dares wins"), in continuation of the tradition of the British Special Air Service.
+The motto is Qui ose gagne ('who dares wins'), in continuation of the tradition of the British Special Air Service.

 History

 The 11^{e} choc was meant from the start to constitute a reserve of soldiers available to the French special services.
 The 11^{e} choc was initially composed of one single battalion, the 11^{e} bataillon parachutiste de choc.
 From 1 September 1946, it was stationed in Mont-Louis.

 In the aftermath of the Second World War, an "action service" of the SDECE was created by Jacques Morlane.
-It grouped veterans of the Second World War having served in the Bataillon de Choc of 1936, in the 1^{er} bataillon de choc (founded in 1943), or as SOE agents, as well as veterans of Indochina.
+It grouped veterans of the Second World War having served in the Bataillon de Choc of 1936, in the 1^{er} bataillon de choc (founded in 1943), or as SOE agents, as well as veterans of the Indochina wars.

 In spring of 1947, Morlane sent R. Mautaint in Mont-Louis to train the new unit.
 Mautaint had authored numerous reports on SOE training that inspired that of the French services.

 In July 1947, as the complement of the 11^{e} choc grew, Morlane nominated Paul Aussaresses to replace Mautaint.
-Aussaresses described his mission as "perform what was by then called 'psychological warfare', wherever it was necessary, notably in Indochina (...)
+Aussaresses described his mission as "perform what was by then called 'psychological warfare', wherever it was necessary, notably in Indochina ...
 I trained my men for clandestine operations, airborne or otherwise, that could range from building demolition to sabotage or elimination of enemies".
-From 1952, elements of the 11^{e} choc were sent to Indochina to lead and train the Groupement de commandos mixtes aéroportés (GCMA), though the 11^{e} Choc did not take part in the conflict as a unit.
+From 1952, elements of the 11^{e} choc were sent to Indochina to lead and train the Groupement de commandos mixtes aéroportés (GCMA), though the 11^{e} choc did not take part in the conflict as a unit.

 Back from Indochina in 1952, Aussaresses was tasked to assassinate supporters of the FLN.
 Morlane "was convinced that a Soviet invasion was imminent, and had been busy constituting secret weapon caches all over the territory so that, when time would come, a resistance could be organised".